ukhsa-collaboration/pygom/doc/source/profile.rst

 Confidence Interval of Estimated Parameters
 *******************************************

 After obtaining the *best* fit, it is natural to report both the point estimate and the confidence level at the :math:`\alpha` level.
 The easiest way to do this is by invoking the normality argument and use Fisher information of the likelihood.
 As explained previously at the bottom of :ref:`gradient`, we can find the Hessian, :math:`\mathbf{H}`, or the approximated Hessian for the estimated parameters.
-The Cram\\`e r--Rao inequality, we know that
+The Cramer--Rao inequality, we know that

 .. math::
 	Var(\hat{\theta}) \ge \frac{1}{I(\theta)},